 Braincube’s business intelligence (BI) apps can send you automatic alerts when something goes wrong, provide live machine statuses, automatically track and report real-time KPI progress, and more.
 These applications are woven into the experience of using our IIoT Platform, making it possible for anyone to perform these tasks.

-The Smart IIoT Platform and Advanced Apps embody the essence of Citizen Data Science: democratizing data and providing all users with the same advanced technical capabilities.
+The IIoT Platform and Advanced Apps embody the essence of Citizen Data Science: democratizing data and providing all users with the same advanced technical capabilities.

 Let’s take a look at how applications empower oil and gas employees to fully leverage data across the organization.